kaganozturk/Investigation-of-possible-gender-bias-in-face-recognition/part 4/README.md

 + Codes for feature extraction and macthing score calculation are updated.
 + [MinPlus](https://colab.research.google.com/drive/1AL2aEEyZOWJTyTaspFQcry_1g0E4b4x5?usp=sharing#scrollTo=3m46JmcMKX-b) visualization technique for face verification is implemented.
 + [Facial Hair Segmentation](./segmentation/) network is improved using more training data.
-+ 50 frontal face images are selected from the [CelebA-HQ](https://github.com/switchablenorms/CelebAMask-HQ) dataset and using [FaceApp](https://www.faceapp.com) 7 different synthetic facial hair styles are obtained to investigate effects of hair style variation for face matching.
++ 50 frontal face images with are selected from the [CelebA-HQ](https://github.com/switchablenorms/CelebAMask-HQ) dataset and using [FaceApp](https://www.faceapp.com) 7 different synthetic facial hair styles are obtained to investigate effects of hair style variation for face matching.

 ### Visualization